fribaulttristan/CryoGrid_Optimization_Automatization/docs/_build/html/_sources/index.md.txt

 especially snow fraction (i.e. the proportion of deposited snow when a snowfall occurs).

 It automates the entire process of:
-- Recover sensor characteristics measured temperature in an Excel file gathering sensors metadata
+- Recovering sensor characteristics measured temperature in an Excel file gathering sensors metadata
 - Updating CryoGrid input files based on sensor characteristics
 - Detecting snow periods from daily temperature measurements
-- Running Bayesian optimization (`bayesopt`) to tune physical parameters
+- Running Bayesian optimization (`bayesopt`) to infer physical parameters
 - Generating statistics and plots for model performance evaluation